Skip to main content

 EOF

-1. Point that local dbt profile at a DuckDB file.
+1. Point the profile at a local DuckDB file.

 export DBT_PROFILES_DIR="$PWD/.dbt"